This community is full for fall 2022.

 The term Latinx (pronounced “lə•tee'•nex”) is an inclusive term that represents the singular and plural forms.
 It is used to describe people, not things.
 It is sometimes used as an umbrella term to include Latin-Americans (regardless of country of origin), Mexican-Americans, Central Americans, Chicanx, or Hispanics.
-It is also a gender neutral inclusive term, encompassing all genders including non-binary identified individuals.
+It is also a gender inclusive term, encompassing all genders including non-binary identified individuals.

 Through connections to other students with similar interests and/or cultural backgrounds and connections to faculty and academic support on campus, you can shape your intellectual journey while changing the face of the university.

 The Latinx ARC and its theme creates a common bond for all residents— Latinx and non-Latinx alike—that will foster cross-cultural understanding.

 Why should I choose to live in this community?